 “Claims data point to the issues,” she said.
 “It doesn’t give you the personal stories.”

-Another analysis, presented by HICOR co-director Shankaran, provided a closer look at specific financial hardships faced by cancer patients after a diagnosis.
+A new analysis, led by HICOR co-director Dr. Veena Shankaran and just published in the Journal of Clinical Oncology, provides a closer look at specific financial hardships faced by cancer patients after a diagnosis.

 “We investigated whether cancer patients are at an increased risk of new adverse financial events as measure by their credit reports,” Shankaran said.

-The team pulled data from more than 84,000 cancer patients in the Hutch-based CSS cancer registry, matching them with controls (people without cancer) pulled from voter registration records.
-They then linked the two cohorts to credit reports from a large national credit agency to evaluate the association between a cancer diagnosis and adverse financial effects.
+The team identified over 63,000 cancer patients in the Hutch-based CSS cancer registry and matched them to similar individuals without cancer (i.e. controls) in the Washington state voter registration records.
+They then obtained credit reports for the entire cohort from a large national credit agency to evaluate the association between a cancer diagnosis and adverse financial effects.

 What did they find?